LeToteTeam/unresponsys/readme.md

 Returns `true` on success or throws an error

-Throws a `Unresponsys::NotFoundError` if you have not defined the event on the account page of the Responsys dashboard
+Throws a `Unresponsys::NotFound` if you have not defined the event on the account page of the Responsys dashboard

 # Extension Tables